HangthuyNgth/InformationSystemAnalysisAndDesign_IS201/README.md

 1. Clone the repository from GitHub.
 2. Set up the development environment using Visual Studio Code or NetBeans.
 3. Import the project database and establish a connection.
-4. Run the application to access the customer and administrator interfaces.
+4. Run the application to access both the customer and administrator interfaces.

 ## Contributors
 - Le Nguyen Nhat Minh (21522338)